Papers & Presentations

 SMRs and the Economies of Scale versus the Economies

-Interest firstly in the
+Interest firstly in the USA and

-an SMR will be smaller and they should be built more quickly.
+will be smaller and they should be built more quickly.

-of SMRs can be constructed rather than one large reactor.
+larger, a series of SMRs can be constructed rather than one large reactor.

-large reactors planned for construction during the next twenty years.
+after the 12 large reactors planned for construction during the next twenty years.

 In his article in NEI in August 2015, Tony Roulstone explains why SMRs, can in principle, be designed to compete